avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/INSTRUCTIONS/README.md

 - As you can probably tell, the **_what_** is represented by the `G` followed by a number.
 The numbers chosen represent different actions a printer can perform.

 - The **_who_** can be in a diverse range of options.
 In this example, it was the motors `A`, `B`, `C` and `D`.
 Notice how each of them were followed by a number.
-In this case, that number represented the amount of movement in millimiters.
+In this case, that number represented the amount of movement in millimeters.

 - Finally, the **_how_**.
 Depending on the `G`command chosen, it can mean a variety of different things.
 In the example shown, it meant the feedrate of the movement being executed, represented by the letter `F`.